djupvikdigital/react-elementary/README.md

 Takes an iterable collection (like `Immutable.List`), and a mapping function, returning an array.

+*This is deprecated and will be removed in a later version.* It's not really needed since React can handle non-array iterables.

 ```javascript
 import { createFactory, elements, mapIntoArray } from 'react-elementary';